2020 Honda Civic Trim Levels with Comparisons & Configurations.

 The engine has been tweaked to get 174 hp and 162 lb-ft of torque.
 Remote engine start comes standard, and the engine is exclusively paired with the CVT.

-Compare the 2020 Honda Civic EX vs EX-L Trim Levels.
+Compare the 2020 Honda Civic EX vs EX-L Trims.
 What is the difference?

 The EX-L is very similar to the EX but has a few important upgrades that need to be mentioned.
 All of the safety and infotainment features are the same as those on the EX, but the helpful Home Link Remote System (which lets you control your home's electric appliances and security system while you are on the road) gets added, as does an automatically dimming rearview mirror.